transloadit/uppy/website/src/docs/thumbnail-generator.md

 > uppy.use(ThumbnailGenerator, { thumbnailWidth: 300, thumbnailHeight: 300 }) will produce a 300px width thumbnail with calculated height to match ratio (and ignore the given height).
 >
 > See issue [#979](https://github.com/transloadit/uppy/issues/979) and [#1096](https://github.com/transloadit/uppy/pull/1096) for details on this feature.

+### `thumbnailtype: 'image/jpeg'`

+MIME type of the resulting thumbnail.
+Default thumbnail MIME type is `image/jpeg`.
+This is useful if you want to support transparency in your thumbnails by switching to `image/png`.

 ### `waitForThumbnailsBeforeUpload: false`